cs3org/OCM-API/IETF-RFC.md

 Invite Message, containing the Invite Token and the Invite Sender OCM Server FQDN, to the Invite Receiver
 * the Invite Receiver navigates to the Invite Receiver OCM Server and makes the Invite Acceptance Gesture.
-This step MAY be facilitated if the Invite Sender OCM Server implements a WAYF Page, such that the Invite Message would include a link to it for the Invite Receiver to navigate to: the Invite Receiver would then be able to indicate their OCM Server and proceed with the Invite Acceptance Gesture without manually copying the Invite Token.
+This step MAY be facilitated if the Invite Sender OCM Server implements a WAYF Page, such that the Invite Message would include a link to it for the Invite Receiver to navigate to: the Invite Receiver would then be able to indicate their OCM Server and proceed with the Invite Acceptance Gsture without manually copying the Invite Token.
 * the Invite Receiver OCM Server discovers the OCM API of the Invite Sender OCM Server using generic OCM API Discovery (see section below)